danielmiessler/fabric/README.md

 ### Breaking problems into components

-Our approach is to break problems into components (see below) and then apply AI to them one at a time.
+Our approach is to break problems into individual pieces (see below) and then apply AI to them one at a time.
 See below for some examples.

 <img width="2078" alt="augmented_challenges" src="https://github.com/danielmiessler/fabric/assets/50654/31997394-85a9-40c2-879b-b347e4701f06">